gpbl/react-day-picker/docs/Basic.md

 # Basic usage

-This component is designed to cover the most cases where you need a date picker.
+This component is designed to cover the most cases where you need a day picker.
 Explore the [examples](http://www.gpbl.org/react-day-picker/examples) or read the [API](http://www.gpbl.org/react-day-picker/docs/API.html) to get a basic idea of what you can do with react-day-picker.

 In this chapter, we will see how to select and disable days.